twigjs/twig.js/README.md

 ### Usage with Express

-Twig is compatable with express 2 and 3.
+Twig is compatible with express 2 and 3.
 You can create an express app using the twig.js templating language by setting the view engine to twig.

 ### app.js